 Why get an American IP address?

 People might want to obtain a US IP address for several reasons.
-American residents traveling abroad can use it to watch geo-restricted streaming services like Netflix or Hulu.
+American residents traveling abroad can use it to regain access to geo-restricted media streaming services like Netflix or Hulu.
 Netflix restricts its catalog depending on where you’ve logged in from, so it’s a good choice if you would like to obtain the full range of movies and TV shows.
 That’s similar to how HBO GO and Vudu operate, so a VPN is a good tool for those as well.

 What’s the best VPN to get a US IP address?